Re. ACRONYMS

 Explosive – immediate & frequent access to their rage – taking it out on whoever is available.
 They can erupt unpredictably, & are savage when loosing control, taking down a victim before the person knows what just happened.

-Malignant – driven by paranoia, but changing their beliefs & pt of view depending on how much they ‘like’ someone.
-Unlike other PSs, their methods are ineffective & backfire on themselves.
-They’re been the victim of terrible abuse from others & so are terrified of everyone, which generates elaborate horrendous revenge fantasies, which they obsess over but don’t do
+Malignant – driven by paranoia, but change their beliefs & pt. of view depending on how much they ‘like’ someone.
+Unlike other PSs, their methods are ineffective & backfire on themself.
+They’re been the victim of terrible abuse from others & so are terrified of everyone, which creates elaborate & horrendous revenge fantasies, which they obsess over but don’t do

 • Malevolent

 – cold-blooded & ruthless, paranoid &/or sadistic, they’re much more controlled than the Explosives.
-They’re convinced that the purpose of tender emotions in others (love, kindness, sympathy…. ) are only used to manipulate the PS, so they fear/hate those, & refuse to feel them.
+They’re terrified to feel positive emotion which they think will make them weak.
+AND they’re convinced that the purpose of tender emotions in others (love, kindness, sympathy…. ) are only expressed in order to manipulate the PS, another reason to hate feelings.

 They love power & get off on mistreating others.
-If they don’t get what they want they’ll react with arrogance, contempt & cruelty, & so includes many murderers & serial killers.
+If they don’t get what they want they’ll react with arrogance, contempt & cruelty, so this category includes many murderers & serial killers.

-Tyrannical – cool & cunning & inherently violent, they’re turned on by the vulnerability of others.
+Tyrannical – cool, cunning & inherently violent, they’re turned on by the vulnerability of others.
 They’ll only target people to prey on who they sense will capitulate, & avoid resisters.
-Their victims must totally submit or join the PS as the weaker ‘partner’, delighting in the other’s humiliation & intimidation.
-They relish the suffering of others, often taking a token to relive the abusive experience.
+Their victims must totally submit or join the PS as the weaker ‘partner’, delighting in their victim’s humiliation & intimidation.
+They relish the suffering of others, often keeping a token to relive an abusive experience.

 Modified FROM Quantumcast – video